 When your SELECT statement has a GROUP BY clause, and you need subtotals and totals within the results.

-Practical Example of GROUPING and GROUPING_ID Functions in SQL
+GROUPING and GROUPING_ID Functions Example

 To understand how this works, let’s have a query that doesn’t have these SQL GROUPING and GROUPING_ID functions.